Last updated on November 6th, 2019 at 01:52 am

 5. Recirculate

-If you’re lacking in re-giftable items, you can still put presents back in circulation shopping for hidden treasures at thrift stores.
-Not only does this method prevent unnecessary waste, your purchase often contributes to a worthy charitable cause.
+If you’re lacking in re-giftable items, you can still put presents back in circulation by shopping for hidden treasures at thrift stores.
+Not only does this method prevent unnecessary waste, but your purchase often contributes to a worthy charitable cause.
 Just remember to use your best judgment; there’s still plenty of junk out there.

 6. Alternative Wrapping

 Environmentalism aside, do you ever really feel good about paying for a roll of paper you know will wind up in the trash almost instantly?
 It’s unlikely your present won’t be accepted because it’s not ornately wrapped, so look to other alternatives you can re-purpose.
-Newspaper is always an easy option, and some even prefer the look of gifts wrapped with a brown paper bag.
+Newspaper is always an easy option, and some even prefer the look of gifts wrapped in a brown paper bag.

 7. Online Options

-Everything important can be sent electronically these days, and Christmas cards are no exception.
+Everything necessary can be sent electronically these days, and Christmas cards are no exception.
 Save time and paper by creating custom cards at sites such as Punchbowl.com.
 You’re free to upload personal photos and can include a message of your choice.

 8. Shop Selectively